Ellpeck/TinyLifeExampleMod/README.md

 The game's API is **fully documented**.
 The documentation is easily accessible by opening any of the API's files in your IDE.
 The most updated version can be found on [the wiki](https://github.com/Ellpeck/TinyLifeExampleMod/wiki) as well.

 ## Distributing mods
-To distribute your mod to other people, all you have to do is go into the `bin/Debug/netcoreapp3.0` folder after building and copy your mod's `dll` and the `Content` directory.
+To distribute your mod to other people, all you have to do is go into the `bin/Debug/net5.0` folder after building and copy your mod's `dll` and the `Content` directory.
 You can either send them to your friends directly or pack them into an archive first.
+If you want other players to try out your mod, you can also post it to [the community](https://itch.io/board/1032686/mods).

 ## Updating mods
 To change the version of Tiny Life that your mod is compiled against, simply go into [the project file](https://github.com/Ellpeck/TinyLifeExampleMod/blob/main/ExampleMod.csproj) and change the `TinyLifeApi` version.
 Note that some other dependencies might also have been updated, which needs to be [taken into account](https://github.com/Ellpeck/TinyLifeExampleMod#dependency-version-history).